 Lists all software installed on the server, showing the application name, version, publisher, and installation date.
 This is useful for auditing server software, identifying outdated application versions that may carry security vulnerabilities, confirming that required server software is present, or spotting unauthorised installations on production systems.

-Displays real-time CPU and memory usage across all running processes, alongside a list of monitored system services and their current state.
+Displays real-time CPU and memory usage across all running processes and services, alongside a list of monitored system services and their current state with the limit being 10 processes or 10 services at one point.
 For servers specifically, this view is most useful for:

 Displays time-series charts for key performance metrics collected from the server.
 For servers, the most operationally critical metrics include CPU Utilisation, Memory Utilisation, Disk Usage, and network throughput, among other hardware and performance indicators.
 Sustained high CPU or memory on a server often signals a workload capacity issue or a misbehaving service, making these metrics essential for proactive incident prevention.